 Aug.
 18 — The Guardian — Prompted by stories on the Web about alumni efforts at Lehigh University to get trustees to rescind the honorary doctorate awarded some years before to Donald Trump, reporter Adam Gabbatt looked into whether the other two American universities that awarded honors to Trump — Liberty University and Wagner College — were considering similar action.
-Wagner College had no comment for the story, which you can read here.
+Wagner College had no comment for the story.

 Aug.
 24 & 25 — Staten Island Advance — Advance photojournalist Jan Somma-Hammel and education reporter Diane Lore prepared a video-and-print package celebrating the Class of 2021’s entry into college life on Move-In Day.
-See the video here — and read the news story here.
-(And, FYI, the empty beer case shown in the video was used for moving, not for contraband!)
+See the video here (And, FYI, the empty beer case shown in the video was used for moving, not for contraband!)

 CAREY INSTITUTE FOR GOVERNMENT REFORM